blocknotes/ruby_experiments/rails_static_site_generator/README.md

 # rails_static_site_generator

-The last week-end I decided to try to staticize a Rails website.
+The last week-end I decided to try to staticize a Rails website without external dependecies, a sort of fullpage cache.

 Here you can find a task to do it: `rake static:generate`